vatesfr/xen-orchestra/@xen-orchestra/backups/docs/VM backups/README.md

   - `xo:backup:deltaChainLength` = n (number of delta copies/replicated since a full)
   - `xo:backup:exported` = 'true' (added at the end of the backup)

-### Of created VMs , their associated VDIs and snapshots
+### Of created VMs, their associated VDIs and snapshots

 - `other_config`:
   - `xo:backup:datetime`: format is UTC %Y%m%dT%H:%M:%SZ